 Hours of operation are from 8:30 am until midnight (weather permitting) so there is the opportunity to see Walt Disney World at night.
 You might even be airborne during one of the firework displays.

-The balloon is also illuminated in the evenings making it even more spectacular after dark.
+The balloon is also internally illuminated making it even more spectacular after dark.

 Like free-flight hot-air balloons, tethered-flight helium balloons still require good weather conditions before they can fly but they are not constrained by air temperatures so no early morning rise is necessary!

 However if it is too windy or there is a threat of thunderstorms or rain, it is quite likely that the Characters of Flight balloon will be grounded.
 During light wind conditions, the balloon often still flies but with fewer passengers.

 The Aérophile: The World Leader in Balloon Flight balloon is an Aéro30 and it is built and operated by Aérophile, headquartered in Paris.